We help families find hope and make a fresh start.

 My Life Today

-This is what happened.
 I was assigned a case manager who guided and supported me through the process of applying for TANF, childcare assistance, and food stamps.
 The other programs of the Front Door were able to provide the basics that I didn’t have.
-She arranged for therapy sessions, and together we came up with a plan for what I thought I might like to pursue for a career and where I could apply for the appropriate education.
-I had an interest in the medical field, so I took a course at the American Red Cross and became a Certified Nurse’s Assistant.
+With the help of my case manager, I decided to pursue my interest in the medical field and became a Certified Nurse’s Assistant.
 I loved it!
 I knew I wanted to pursue nursing, so I applied to St. Joseph Hospital School of Nursing and was accepted.

-By this time I was in Phase II of the program, which meant I moved into one of the Front Door’s apartments while still working very closely with my case manager.
-She told me about Good News Garage, and I was able to get a card donated to me, which helped tremendously.
-In May of 2012 I graduated with my LPN, passed my nursing boards in June, and got a job as a nurse at Dartmouth Hitchcock in July.
-Words cannot describe how this program has made all the difference in my life and the life of my little girl, now 4 years old.”Shannon's Story
+By this time I was in Phase II of the program and through the Good News Garage, I was able to get a car donated to me, which helped tremendously.
+Eventually I earned my LPN, passed my nursing boards, and got a job as a nurse.
+Words cannot describe how this program has made all the difference in my life and the life of my daughter.”